Whoaa512/starred/README.md

 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
 - [paularmstrong/build-tracker](https://github.com/paularmstrong/build-tracker) - A set of tools to track the size of your build artifacts over time.
 - [prevwong/craft.js](https://github.com/prevwong/craft.js) - 🚀 A React Framework for building extensible drag and drop page editors
-- [qawolf/qawolf](https://github.com/qawolf/qawolf) - 🐺 Create browser tests 10x faster
+- [qawolf/cli](https://github.com/qawolf/cli) - QA Wolf from anywhere — your terminal, your CI, your AI agent.
 - [lastmjs/zwitterion](https://github.com/lastmjs/zwitterion) - A web dev server that lets you import anything*
 - [achingbrain/it](https://github.com/achingbrain/it) - A collection of utilities for making working with iterables more bearable
 - [blakeembrey/sql-type](https://github.com/blakeembrey/sql-type) - Type-safe SQL builder using ES2015 template tags